-7. How to resolve the problem of being willful and lacking restraint
+7. How to resolve the problem of being willful and unrestrained

 Words of Almighty God of the Last Days